 AND the leaflets are accompanied by a downloadable spreadsheet to show how they can be put into practice.

-The title has been inspired by the 1960s (but even more relevant today) iconic book, Small is Beautiful: Economics as if People Mattered, by E.F.Schumacher, and the more recent (2017) Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist by Kate Raworth.
+"Simple is Beautiful" has been inspired by the 1970s (but even more relevant today) iconic book, Small is Beautiful: Economics as if People Mattered, by E.F.Schumacher, and the more recent (2017) Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist by Kate Raworth.

 Click on the leaflet titles (below) to open them as downloadable PDF files.

 The leaflets are NOT a full and comprehensive guide to Charity Law and all the associated regulations.
 They are just an overview, in simple everyday language (rather than legalistic/accountancy jargon) of the main points for those who want to run their small charity efficiently and effectively, or to help trustees who have encountered one of the many common difficulties.